jarecoo/practice/notes.md

     - “The quickest way, the surest way to find more happiness in our lives, is to focus on the happiness of others.”
 Chasing Happiness, Headsapce video, https://my.headspace.com/play/79

 ### Live Life with Purpose - Find Your Meaning (See above Top 3)
 - “First tell yourself what kind of person you want to be, then do what you have to do” -Epictetus, Discourses, 3.23.1-2a The Daily Stoic, p.136.
 Loving yourself helps you gain a sense of who you are and who you want to be, which must come before you can find your meaning and purpose in life.
+I think if you try living a purpose without knowing yourself (i.e. your wants and drives), this will just cause stress.
 - ikigai - a Japanese concept that means "a {current} reason for being."
 The Happiness Equation, p.
 101
 - “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers
 - “Creating a life that reflects your values and satisfies your soul is a rare achievement.
 In a culture that relentlessly promotes avarice and excess as the good life, a person happy doing his own work is usually considered an eccentric, if not a subversive.
 Ambition is only understood if it’s to rise to the top of some imaginary ladder of success.
 Someone who takes an undemanding job because it affords him the time to pursue other interests and activities is considered a flake.
 A person who abandons a career in order to stay home and raise children is considered not to be living up to his potential — as if a job title and salary are the sole measure of human worth.
 You’ll be told in a hundred ways, some subtle and some not, to keep climbing, and never be satisfied with where you are, who you are, and what you’re doing.
 There are a million ways to sell yourself out, and I guarantee you’ll hear about them.
 To invent your own life’s meaning is not easy, but it’s still allowed, and I think you’ll be happier for the trouble.” - Bill Waterson